-Alton Main Street has received a grant from the Experimental Station to improve access to healthy food.
-Supplemental Nutrition Assistance Program (SNAP) benefits are accepted by most vendors, and recipients can receive a dollar for dollar match up to $25.00 every week.
-Simply visit the information booth to swipe your card and double your buying power for fresh fruits and vegetables.
+Alton Main Street has received a LinkUP Illinois grant to help us improve access to healthy food.
+Supplemental Nutrition Assistance Program (SNAP) benefits are accepted by most vendors, and recipients can receive an unlimited dollar for dollar match.
+Simply visit the information booth to swipe your card and double your buying power for fresh fruits and vegetables!

 At the Markets, any products that are handmade by the vendor or homegrown within a 50-mile radius are welcome to be sold.
 New vendors are welcome; registration fees are $12.00 per week, and discounted seasonal rates are also available.
 Click the button below for full details and to register.

 In response to the pandemic, vendor booths will remain more spread out than our typical layout in order to ensure plenty of space for social distancing.
 Electronic payment is encouraged to minimize cash handling.